-In numerous proceedings, Commerce applied a "differential pricing" analysis for determining whether application of average-to-transaction comparisons is appropriate in a particular situation pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.26 Commerce finds that the differential pricing analysis used in those recent proceedings may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
+pursuant to 19 CFR 351.414(c)(1) and consistent with section 777A(d)(1)(B) of the Act.22 Commerce finds that the differential pricing analysis used in those recent investigations may be instructive for purposes of examining whether to apply an alternative comparison method in this administrative review.
 Commerce will continue to develop its approach in this area based on comments received in this and other proceedings, and on Commerce's additional experience with addressing the potential masking of dumping that can occur when Commerce uses the average-to-average method in calculating weighted-average dumping margins.